In Memoriam

 John Anthony Fontana 1931-2009

-John Anthony Fontana, 78, died Oct.
+FORT PIERCE, FLORIDA - John Anthony Fontana, 78, died Oct.
 29, 2009, at his home.
 He was born in New York City and lived in Fort Pierce since 1990, coming from Jackson, N.J.

 John Fontana